peterjurkovic/nexmo-developer/_documentation/voice/voice-api/building-blocks/receive-an-inbound-call.md

 ## Call your Nexmo Number

 Call your Nexmo Number.
-After a few seconds your call will be answered and you will hear a Text-To-Speech (TTS) message.
+After a few seconds your call will be answered and you will hear a text-to-speech message.